hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 Use the following steps to back up the seed VM:

-1. Log in to the seed cloud host.
+1. Log in to the KVM host.

 2. Create a configuration file that contains all of the following information: